Installation and setup

 pdf = PdfWrapper("sample_template.pdf")

-PyPDFForm does implement an adapter for different ways Python interacts with files.
-So you can pass your PDF form to
+PyPDFForm provides an adapter for different file interaction methods in Python, allowing you to pass your PDF form to PdfWrapper

-in three different ways: a file path, an open file object, and a file stream that's in bytes
+as a file path, open file object, or bytes

 This means the following two snippets are equivalent to the above: